ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 ### Requirements

 Procedures in the Core Generalist Training and AST EM logbooks require certification.
 The ‘certifier’ refers to the person immediately responsible for the actions of the candidate to ensure patient safety.

-The minimum qualification for performing the role of a certifier in the logbook is a registered medical practitioner at the rank of senior registrar or equivalent.
+The minimum qualification for performing the role of a certifier in the logbook is a registered medical practitioner at the level of senior registrar or equivalent.
 Where possible, the certifier should hold a Fellowship or other appropriate postgraduate qualification in the relevant discipline.
 The certifier of a procedure is not necessarily the candidate’s day to day supervisor or principal supervisor.

 The certifier must have personally observed the candidate perform the procedure or personally observed the outcome of the procedure performed.
 An example of the latter would include the receiving Emergency Department consultant examining a patient who has undergone an emergency retrieval and who has had a chest tube inserted by the candidate at another location.
 Even though the consultant was not present when the tube was inserted, he/she would be able to ascertain whether the procedure had been correctly performed.